Sabrina Mitchell, DO, CAQ, Program Director

 Dr. Megan Lykke graduated from St Mary’s Residency, and after practicing in rural southern Colorado for 6 years, she liked it enough here to come back!
 She went to undergrad at Seattle Pacific University and then medical school at Michigan State University College of Human Medicine.
-She enjoys full-spectrum family medicine.
-Dr. Lykke loves mountain biking, hiking, and Nordic skiing the Colorado’s great outdoors with her husband and two boys.
+Her areas of interest in medicine including complex diabetes management with insulin pumps, wilderness medicine, and the business and billing side of medicine Dr. Lykke loves mountain biking, hiking, and Nordic skiing the Colorado's great outdoors with her husband and two boys.

 Monique Morisseau, MD

 Dr. Monique Morisseau comes to the residency with a strong commitment to the underserved.
 She grew up in Rhode Island, attending the University of New Hampshire for undergrad then Dartmouth Medical School & Brown’s Family Medicine Residency.
 Her initial practice was with the Indian Health Service in Northern Arizona working with the Hopi & Navajo.
 Monique especially enjoys teaching OB Ultrasound & connecting new residents with the wonders of the area.
 She has 2 daughters with her energetic Irish husband.

 Dr. Mike Olson comes to us from the University of Texas where he directed their behavioral medicine program for 11 years.
 Prior to that he worked at the University of Nebraska Medical Center in Omaha, NE, co-directing the behavioral medicine program and developing a medical family therapy Ph.D. program.
 He attended Brigham Young University for undergrad and his Masters degree in MFT, then Kansas State University for his Ph.D. and a post-doc fellowship in behavioral medicine from University of Texas.
 He is married - they have five children.
 Outside interests include music (piano), art, hiking, and Alpine skiing with the family.